 Historically, the City has not had an avenue to help private property owners alleviate private drainage issues on their properties.
 HCAP establishes a dedicated source of funding for city residents to alleviate smaller-scale, individual drainage issues with corrective action on developed lands, hereafter described as "retrofitting."
 Stormwater retrofits reduce the amount of sediment, nutrients, and other contaminants reaching streams and rivers and alleviate drainage issues.
 Properly managed stormwater can help recharge groundwater and protect the land and streams from erosion.
+Sites with contributing offsite runoff may be addressed with other City programs, such as the Drainage Improvement Program, as they may require more extensive planning and engineering.

-A ranking system is used to help prioritize the recruitment of participants and the implementation of BMPs, with a minimum ranking score to be determined by city and District staff based on funding.
+A ranking system is used to help prioritize applications and the implementation of BMPs, with a minimum ranking score to be determined by City and District staff based on funding.
 Applicants must meet all program requirements to proceed beyond the application phase.